chinmayCK/Fresnel/README.md

    and for user-specified parameters in the same.
 You can change these parameters later on.
 The generated file will look like 'make_report.pdf' uploaded in this repository.

 The above command generates multiple figures (around 20) each containing table of reflection and transmission coefficients.
-This figures are then published in the pdf.
-The code takes less than 1min to finish but the figure capture and publishing can take some time (tpyically less than 3minutes).
+These figures are then published in the pdf.
+The code takes less than 1min to finish but capturing and publishing figures as a report can take some time (tpyically less than 3minutes).

 Thank you.
 Hope this tool is useful for your research or project work.